BrickMark/BrickMark-BMT-Token/README.md

 - NPM
 - Ganache-cli

 The first time you checkout the project run a `npm install`.
+To use all functionalities have a look into the `package.json` file.
+Several tools are globally installed.

 ### Security scan